krolow/dotfiles/README.md

 # dotfiles

-This project wip that holds my personal configurations for:
+This project is WIP that holds my personal configurations for:

 - Gnome Terminal
 - Vim